nolan-hamel/nolan-hamel/README.md

 # Hi there, I'm Nolan Hamel 🌲🏔️

-I currently work for [Eleos Technologies](https://eleostech.com/) as a Software Engineer.
+I currently work for [Eleos Technologies](https://eleostech.com/) as a Backend Software Engineer.

 <!--
 **nolan-hamel/nolan-hamel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.